MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltflushbuffers.md

 ### -param FileObject [in]

-File object pointer for the file.
+File object pointer for the file to be flushed.
 This parameter is required and cannot be <b>NULL</b>.

 ## -returns